 IRB Auditing

 • The BBMC will perform nightly audits of user access for each REDCap instance.
-When an unauthorized user has been identified by the auditing system, the user and PO will be immediately notified by email and encouraged to resolve the possible accession error.
+When an unauthorized user has been identified by the auditing system, the user and PO will be immediately notified by email and encouraged to resolve theissue.
 Should a problem persist, weekly reminders will be sent to the user and PO.
 If a resolution has not occurred after 90 days, a REDCap administrator will notify the IRB of a possible protocol violation.
 The IRB will then determine if and what corrective actions should occur.

 • Upon request, the IRB will have access to an audit report of IRB approved use, and any research/study documents maintained by BBMC.